awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 - it uses the [IV](#iv) obtained from deserialization as the AES-GCM IV.
 - it uses the encryption context from the [decryption materials](structures.md#decryption-materials) as the AES-GCM AAD.
 - the AAD is serialized in the same format as the serialization of [message header AAD key value pairs](../data-format/message-header.md#key-value-pairs)
+  - if the AAD cannot be serialized, On Decrypt MUST fail

 If a decryption succeeds, this keyring MUST add the resulting plaintext data key to the decryption materials and return the modified materials.